-The handful of countries still welcoming US tourists
+Find out which countries are welcoming US tourists back

 Turkey

-The majority of Turkey's borders have been open since June 12.
-There are currently no restrictions for US citizens traveling to Turkey, although passengers must complete an information form and prepare to be checked for coronavirus symptoms upon arrival.
+There no restrictions for US citizens traveling to Turkey, although passengers must complete an information form and prepare to be checked for coronavirus symptoms.
+In addition, you will be asked to take a Covid-19 test if you show symptoms.
+The US Embassy and Consulates in Turkey says all US citizens must purchase tickets for onward travel to the United States.

 Turks and Caicos

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on October 16.
-UPDATE: Visitors to these sun-kissed islands must request an online health visa before travel.
-You must then upload and later present a negative Covid-19 RT-PCR test result no more than five days before travel.